Skip to main content

 PT-141, also known as bremelanotide, is FDA-approved for premenopausal women with HSDD (hypoactive sexual desire disorder).
 It works through the brain rather than blood flow.
 We discuss it as a tool alongside hormonal and relational work, not as a stand-alone fix.

-Heavy porn use can shift desire patterns through novelty seeking and dopamine adaptation.
+Heavy porn use can change desire patterns through novelty seeking and dopamine adaptation.
 The clinical picture is mixed and individual.
 We discuss it as one variable among many, without moralizing.

 Yes, finasteride for hair loss can cause low libido in a subset of men because it lowers DHT (a strong form of testosterone).
 Most men tolerate it, but some develop persistent symptoms.
 We can switch to topical finasteride or other strategies when libido is affected.